01 of 10

 02 of 10

-That means weighing them.
+To measure your ingredients properly, that means weighing them.
 This mostly refers to the flour, since it's the main ingredient in baking and one that is notoriously difficult to measure properly using volume measurements like cups.
 As a corollary, look for recipes that list the ingredients in grams instead of by volume.
 Sure, you can do the conversion, but chances are if a recipe is written that way to begin with, it's going to work better.

 03 of 10